2023 Solar Incentives Guide for Park Forest, IL - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Tax exemptions can come in two forms.
-First, there is sales tax exemption, which is applied when you purchase solar panels.
+- Tax Exemptions: Tax exemptions may come in two forms.
+First, there is sales tax exemption, which is applied at the time you purchase your solar panels.
 The second is property tax exemption.
-This allows you to ignore the value added by your solar system when paying property tax on your home.
+This allows you to exclude the value added by your solar system when paying property tax on your house.

 Federal Solar Incentives

-The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as retitling it the Clean Energy Credit).
+In August 2022, the ITC (now titled the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
 The Clean Energy Credit re-raises the credit up to 30% for solar systems installed between 2022 and 2032.
 At this point, the credit percentage will be reduced slightly each year until the end of the program in 2035.
-Starting in 2023, it will also be easier to obtain credits for energy storage systems under this new program.
+The program expansion also makes claiming credit for energy storage systems easier than ever before, starting in 2023.

 Click here to learn more about the new Inflation Reduction Act.
 To better understand how the new Clean Energy Credit applies to you, reach out to your local Park Forest solar installation company.